 PARTICIPATING AT TOWN MEETING - Voters and non-voters can speak at Town Meeting.
 If you wish to speak to an issue on the floor, please proceed to a microphone to be recognized by the Moderator.
 If you cannot go to the microphone, please raise your hand and one will be brought to you.
 You must be recognized by the Moderator in order to speak.
+The only exceptions to this is to make a point of order or a point of personal privilege.

 INTRODUCE YOURSELF - Once recognized by the Moderator, all speakers must introduce themselves.
 Please state your full name and whether or not you are a Truro voter.
 If you are a staff member please indicate this.
 If you are speaking on behalf of a committee please state this.
-If you are a member of a committee that is germane to the issue under deliberation but speaking personally and not on behalf of the committee, please disclose this during your introduction.
+If you are a member of a committee but speaking personally and not on behalf of the committee, please disclose this during your introduction.